C2SM/processing-chain/README.md

     python run_chain.py -h

-To run the example cases with their standard jobs, you will need to download the necessary input data first (this may take some time):
+To run the example cases with their standard jobs, please ensure that you clone the Processing Chain to `$SCRATCH`, as input and output data are stored in subdirectories of the chain itself.

+> **Note**: For your own setups, you can use the Processing Chain
+> on a backed-up file system like `/project` or `/store`.
+In that case,
+> adapt the configuration file `config.py` in your case folder in
+> a way that output files are written to a specified folder on `$SCRATCH`.

+For these test cases, the necessary input data can be obtained via the following script (this may take some time):

     ./get_data.sh